WICG/background-fetch/README.md

 * `options` - an object containing any of:
   * `icons` - A sequence of icon definitions, similar to [`icons` in the manifest spec](https://w3c.github.io/manifest/#icons-member).
   * `title` - Something descriptive to show in UI, such as "Uploading 'Holiday in Rome'" or "Downloading 'Catastrophe season 2 episode 1'".
-  * `totalDownloadSize` - A hint for the UI, so it can display progress before receiving all `Content-Length` headers, or if any are missing.
+  * `downloadTotal` - A hint for the UI, so it can display progress before receiving all `Content-Length` headers, or if any are missing.
 This is in bytes, before transport compression.
 This is only a hint, the browser will disregard the value if/once it's found to be incorrect.
   * `networkType` - "auto" or "avoid-cellular", defaults to "auto".
   * `powerStatus` - "auto" or "avoid-draining", defaults to "auto".